 For early retirees, investment fees will eat away at your returns.
 It is a non-go for me.

 Analyzing your investment fees

-If you are curious how investment fees are impacting your portfolio, I recommend Personal Capital’s Investment Fee Analyzer to assess your investment fees.
+If you are curious how investment fees are impacting your portfolio, I recommend Empower’s Investment Fee Analyzer to assess your investment fees.
 I was shocked, and I mean SHOCKED, when I used the tool to assess my own fees!

 Tax Planning for 2020.

 With the impact of costs in mind, I didn’t need to do any fancy cost-benefit analysis or anything like that.
 I fired my financial advisor and decided that I needed to move as much as possible out of there.